 Vanguard CD Rates

 Brokered certificates of deposit are typically more competitive than those issued by other institutions.
 This is due to the fact that Vanguard has access to products from the whole market, including brokerage-only products and deals.

 For newly issued CDs, you can choose a term of one month to seven years or more.
-The rates are fixed by Vanguard, and its 24 months CD rates are among the highest.
+Vanguard fixes the rates, and its 2-year CD rates are among the highest.